ElektraInitiative/libelektra/doc/GOALS.md

 ## Flexibility of Administrators

-Administrators should be empowered to use their favourite tools and configuration file formats.
+Administrators should be empowered to use their favorite tools and configuration file formats.

 > There are principal limitations of nearly all configuration file formats, so Elektra cannot
 > enable that any configuration file format can be used with any application.